sjb373/Valve-Control-Arduino-Project/README.md

   for example a1b1a1b1a1b1a1b1 will cause  light 1 to flash on and off

- IMPORTANT: you can only delay up to 9 ms when controlling arduino through console.
+ IMPORTANT: you can only delay up to 9 ms at a time when controlling arduino through console.
 If you want an easy way to type longer delays, run the python interface and use the send() function